1. Introduction

 Stage 2

-Decision – 20 working days from request to escalate*
+Decision – 20 working days after escalation request acknowledged

 • Satisfied with outcome